polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 hello-world.get.hl
 ```

-Click the file to edit it, and replace its default content with the following Hyperlambda.
+Click the file to edit it, and replace its default content with the following code.

 ```
 return